rollem-discord/rollem-discord/README.md

 - You may have to repeat these steps when the schema changes
 - Clear the database with `docker-compose down database` and then `docker-compose up database`
+- To inspect the database you will likely want [pgAdmin](https://www.pgadmin.org/)

 # Language Development
 Current version of the language is in `packages/language/src/rollem-language-2`.